 Now, let’s get to it: how to dress baby for sleep in winter!

 Ok, let's quickly run through Swaddling.

 We swaddle our babies to avoid the sudden flailing of their arms and head that swiftly snaps them awake, undoing all that hard work it took to get them to sleep.
 That flailing movement is known as the Moro, or startle reflex.
 It is a jerk in their bodies that can occur every 20 minutes in some babies.
 It is entirely normal and begins in the first trimester in utero.
 A loud noise, a sudden bright light, movement or even a parent laughing can trigger the reflex.

 Swaddling calms this jerking movement while keeping your mini comfortable and content.
 You can read more about swaddling.
 Your baby should be swaddled with their arms in for sleeping until they're rolling; learn about transitioning to arms-out sleeping.

 Our Cocoon Swaddle Bag is a zip-up, no-fuss swaddle in stretchy organic cotton.
 It's hip-friendly, nappy-change friendly, and it transforms into a sleeping bag.
 It is designed to be both easy to use and difficult to escape from.
 A Cocoon Swaddle Bag removes the need for a blanket.
 Made in sizing 0000, 0-3m, 3-6m and 6-12months.
-Excellent for newborns either swaddled or arms out once rolling (see above blog for more info).
+Excellent for newborns either swaddled or arms out once rolling (see When to stop swaddling and how to transition baby to arms-out sleeping blog for more info).

 We know babies and children sleep better in natural fibres for the simple reason that they improve breathability and keep your little one's body at an even temperature, resulting in safe and content sleep for your mini.